Profile API

 Validate the endpoint

-After the index has generated, validate the endpoint to verify that it is in the list of indexes, and then contains the data that is required by your real-time workflow.
+After the index has generated, validate the endpoint to verify that it is in the list of indexes, and then contains the data that is required by your workflow.

 The most direct way to validate the endpoints is to use cURL commands: